tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 requires some analysis, especially as it looks like a potential source of identity misbinding.
 This is, however, entirely separable from the rest of the specification.

-Transcript expansion also needs some analysis and we need to determine whether we need an extension to indicate that cTLS is in use and with which profile.

 # IANA Considerations